AstraZeneca/fragler/README.md

 ## Overview

-This is tool implements an alogrithm to recycle fragments for modular DNA assembley.
+This tool implements an alogrithm to recycle fragments for modular DNA assembley.
 For details, see Öling et al ("FRAGLER: A Fragment Recycler Application Enabling Rapid and Scalable Modular DNA Assembly").

 ## Dependencies